Can BCAAs Go Bad?

 BCAAs During a Workout

 The same energy BCAAs bring to pre-workout products is available in an intra-workout formula as well.
-The Action and Focus Zone intra-workout formulas from aminoVITAL® help users stay energized in the midst of tough workouts by providing BCAAs that fuel the muscles and kick-start the body’s recovery process, plus electrolytes to balance hydration.
+The Action intra-workout formula from aminoVITAL® help users stay energized in the midst of tough workouts by providing BCAAs that fuel the muscles and kick-start the body’s recovery process, plus electrolytes to balance hydration.
 BCAAs have even been shown to fight fatigue, and because they require much less digestion than whole proteins, BCAAs can take effect up to three times faster than whey.
 Just add one of these mixes to a bottle of water, and you’ll be ready for that next set in no time.

 BCAAs for Post-Workout Recovery